Tag Archives: nhl

 I posted over on Raw Charge last night in the wake of goalie Ben BIshop’s trade from the Tampa Bay Lightning to the Los Angeles Kings.
 Click over to read.

 Yeah, yeah, Florida loves itself some football.
-If it’s not the Bucs then the sport is dominated by college antics, high school efforts, or even the twisted spring and summer interests of Arena Football (that’s not trying to put it down or undermine it as so much admit the fact the league was adopted because of the fallacies of the Bucs).
+If it’s not the Bucs then the sport is dominated by college antics, high school efforts, or even the twisted spring and summer interests of Arena Football (that’s not trying to put it down or undermine it as so much admit the fact the league was adopted because of the fallacies of the Bucs in the 1990s).

 The thing is there’s a very big breaking point in Tampa Bay sports history on the cusp of coming into existence.
 It’s already happened, really, but this enigma becomes a fact within the next 5 months.
 How many NFL fans would expect their NHL teams to be more apt than their NFL clubs are?
 How many NHL towns can boast that their hockey team is just as often a playoff contender than their NFL team?